-- Main Flash memory read access is not allowed except for the user code (when booting from main Flash memory itself with the debug mode not active). - Pages 0-1 are automatically write-protected.
+Main Flash memory read access is not allowed except for the user code (when booting from main Flash memory itself with the debug mode not active).

+- Pages 0-3 (for low- and medium-density devices), or pages 0-1 (for high-density and connectivity line devices) are automatically write-protected.
 The rest of the memory can be programmed by the code executed from the main Flash memory (for IAP, constant storage, etc.), but it is protected against write/erase (but not against mass erase) in debug mode or when booting from the embedded SRAM. - All features linked to loading code into and executing code from the embedded SRAM are still active (JTAG/SWD and boot from embedded SRAM) and this can be used to disable the read protection.
 When the read protection option byte is altered to a memory-unprotect value, a mass erase is performed. - When booting from the embedded SRAM, Flash memory accesses through the code and through data read using DMA1 and DMA2 are not allowed. - Flash memory access through data read using JTAG, SWV (serial wire viewer), SWD(serial wire debug), ETM and boundary scan are not allowed.

-The Flash memory is protected when the RDP option byte and its complement contain the pair of values shown in Table 2.
+The Flash memory is protected when the RDP option byte and its complement contain the pair of values shown in Table 5.

-Table 2.
+Table 5.
 Flash memory protection status